 CB Reptile has much more than just Burmese Star tortoise for sale!

-Indian Star Tortoises for sale, as well as Sri Lankan Star Tortoises and Burmese Star Tortoise for sale, are the 3 main species of star tortoise for sale.
+Indian Star Tortoises for sale, as well as Sri Lankan Star Tortoises and Burmese Star Tortoise, are the 3 main species of star tortoise for sale.
 Looking for a star tortoise for sale?
-We have a fantastic selection of captive bred star tortoises for sale online, including Indian Star tortoises for sale, Sri Lankan Star tortoise for saleand Burmese star tortoise for sale online
+We have a fantastic selection of captive bred star tortoises for sale online, including Indian Star tortoise for sale, Sri Lankan star tortoise for sale online.